 An investment in customer satisfaction is an investment in your company’s future.
 Satisfied clients are more loyal and will be the promoters of your business.
 In 2020, 87% of consumers began their lender search with a referral or an existing relationship.6 How will you become the mortgage lender your clients recommend to their homebuying friends and colleagues?
 Stand apart from the competition by becoming a trusted advisor who provided your Millennial clients with the financial tools to improve their credit score, help them save for their down payment, and ultimately increased their purchasing power.

-How FinLocker can help your Millennial homebuyers become customers for life:
+FinLocker can help your millennial homebuyers become customers for life:

 Client engagement with your custom-branded FinLocker doesn’t end at the closing table.
 Homeowners can continue engaging with their FinLocker indefinitely as they save for future home repairs, build an emergency fund, and plan to achieve their next financial goals.
 As the provider of this useful financial tool, you’ll remain their lending contact, keeping you top-of-mind when they are asked for a referral to their mortgage lender.

-To find out how a custom-branded FinLocker can be used to attract more Millennial clients to your loan officers, contact us to schedule a demo.
+To find out how a custom-branded FinLocker can be used to attract more Millennial clients to your loan officers, watch our online demo or schedule a 1:1 consultation to hsave your questions answered and see our latest features.

 1 Realtor.com, Q4 2019 Generational Propensity Report: Generation Z Enters the Housing Market